 The NRD continues to host "Test Your Well Nights" events for specific areas and plans one or two each year.
 Private well owners can bring water samples for nitrates testing.
 LPSNRD collaborated with local FFA chapters and science students to test the water.
-Due to scheduling conflicts, there was not a "Test Your Well Night" held in calendar year 2022.
+There were two "Test Your Well Night" events held in calendar year 2023, in Denton/Sprague/Martell area in March and one in Waverly in October.